The future of fireworks

 In 2012, the first drone art display took place in Linz, Austria.
 The highly publicised display in Shanghai, to mark the start of the new decade in 2020, featured 2,000 drones taking off then creating shapes such as an animated running man figure.
 During the opening ceremony of the 2020 Tokyo Olympics 1,824 drones were launched into the sky, replicating the Games’ kabuki-inspired checkered emblem before transitioning into a giant blue and white orb that represented planet Earth.

-While some may pander to the nostalgia of smoky back gardens and the excitement of a whizzing Catherine Wheel, drone technology is evolving to offer a green, reusable, and more comfortable experience, without noise and smoke pollution and posing less of a risk of injury to people and the local environment.
+Drone technology is evolving to offer a green, reusable, and more comfortable experience, without noise and smoke pollution and posing less of a risk of injury to people and the local environment.
 Increasingly, Fourth of July firework shows are being replaced with drones due to extreme drought conditions and wildfire concerns.
 Communities are questioning whether throwing lit objects up into the sky in the height of the fire season is the best thing to do.